YoussefHeshamAlsoly/LeetCode/README.md

 # LeetCode

-This is my attempt to do 1 LeetCode problem a day, FOR A YEAR!
+This is my attempt to do 1 LeetCode problem a day, for idk how long.
 - First, do 90 easy.
-(11 done)
+(31 Done)
 - Secondly, do 90 medium.
 - Then, do 90 hard.
 - Finally mix.